vitorstabile/vitorstabile/README.md

 Some of references that I use in my days.

-1. Computer Science
+1. Computer Science Complete Education 1 [csstudypath2-url]
-2. Computer Science Path [csstudypath-url]
+2. Computer Science Complete Education 2 [csstudypath2-url]

 # Contacts <a name="contacts"></a>